AlgoMaster Logo

 MCP vs. Function Calling

-Function calling and MCP are complementary, not competing.
-They operate at different layers of the stack.
+Function calling and MCP can look like competing answers to the same problem.
+They are not.
+They sit at different layers of the stack and often work together.

 Function Calling: The Mechanism